 Types of Tax Returns That Get Selected for an Audit

 The IRS uses different methods to figure out which returns to audit.
 It uses statistics to determine the “normal” range for various credits and deductions that people in similar life situations take.
 Computer programs compare your return with that range, and if yours is significantly different, you might be audited.
 The IRS might also decide to audit your return if it’s investigating related taxpayers, such as your business partners.
-In addition, the IRS can decide to randomly audit your return.
+In addition, the IRS randomly can choose your return for an audit.

 If your return is selected for an audit, an auditor reviews it first.
 If he finds something questionable, he forwards it to an examination group.
 Next, you’re notified by mail that you’re being audited.
 If anyone calls you to tell you you’re being audited, it’s a scam; the IRS never initiates an audit via phone.

 How to Defend Yourself During the Tax Audit Process

 An IRS tax audit can take the form of a personal interview, or it can be conducted by mail.
 Prepare your tax audit defense by gathering documents to support the information on your tax returns.